-MPH Foundational Competencies Courses Specific Assignment(s) that Allow(s) Assessment 18 Select communication strategies for different audiences and sectors PUBH 6007 Social and Behavioral Approaches for Public Health PUBH 6022 Essentials of Public Health Practice and Leadership 2: Managing Organizations and Influencing Systems PUBH 6007 - In the Final Paper, students develop communication strategies to engage their target audience in their public health program (pg.
+MPH Foundational Competencies Courses Specific Assignment(s) that Allow(s) Assessment 18 Select communication strategies for different audiences and sectors.
+PUBH 6007 Social and Behavioral Approaches to PUBH 6007-In the Final Paper, students develop communication strategies to engage their target audience in their public health program (p.
 6, see ERF).
-PUBH 6022 - In Week 3, students learn about communication strategies.
-They apply their skills in the Organizational Design Project by integrating strategic communications and organizational change management (pg.
+Public Health PUBH 6022 Essentials of Public Health Practice and Leadership 2 PUBH 6022-In Week 3, students learn about communication strategies.
+They apply their skills in the Organizational Design Project by integrating strategic communications and organizational change management (p.
 4, see ERF).

-19 Communicate audience- appropriate (i.e., non- academic, non-peer audience) public health content, both in writing and through oral presentation PUBH 6012 Fundamentals of Health Policy Or IDIS 8311 Fundamentals of Patients, Populations and Systems and IDIS 8212 Practice of Medicine 2 58 PUBH 6012 - In the Policy Evaluation Memo, students act as a health policy analyst and write a memo evaluating policy actions that a decision-maker can take regarding a specific public health challenge.
-The memo is geared specifically to that policy, non-academic decision-maker and the language used should reflect this.
+MPH Foundational Competencies Courses Specific Assignment(s) that Allow(s) Assessment 19 Communicate audience- appropriate (i.e., nonacademic, non-peer audience) public health content, both in writing and through oral presentation.
+PUBH 6022 Essentials of Public Health Practice and Leadership 2 PUBH 6012 Fundamentals of Health Policy Or IDIS 8311 Fundamentals of Patients, Populations and Systems And IDIS 8212 Practice of Medicine 2 PUBH 6022-In the Organizational Design Project, groups create a fictional organizational design plan and present it via video.
+Part of the organizational design plan is creating missions, values and goals that communicate public health ideals to the public.
+All members are expected to participate in the presentation and complete peer evaluations which contribute to instructor's individual assessment.
+Additionally, each student identifies one health disparity and develops two advocacy actions to address this issue.
+Students are expected to target a lay audience stakeholder in their advocacy actions.
+Students must communicate in a presentation (sans PowerPoint) these two advocacy actions and why they communicated public health information in such a way (pp. 4-5).
+PUBH 6012-In the Policy Evaluation Memo, students act as health policy analysts and write a memo evaluating policy actions that a decision-maker can take regarding a specific public health challenge.
+The memo is geared specifically to that policy, nonacademic decision-maker, and the language used should reflect this.
 See ERF.
-IDIS 8311 - In the Summit Activity (end of course), groups of students communicate about a public health challenge associated with HIV, both in writing and orally.
+Or IDIS 8311-In the Summit Activity (end of course), groups of students communicate about a public health challenge associated with HIV, both in writing and orally.
 An example challenge is: 1) Present a policy proposal on HIV screening for a defined population and jurisdiction to a panel of policymakers; 2) Develop educational materials for the proposal for the general public.
-IDIS 8212 - Students complete an interview called Cross-Cultural Doctor-Patient Relationship in which students must communicate in a culturally appropriate way with a standardized patient.
+And IDIS 8212-Students complete an interview called Cross-Cultural Doctor-Patient Relationship in which students must communicate in a culturally appropriate way with a standardized patient.
 See ERF.

-$^{^{58}}$ All MPH students take PUBH 6012 except MD/MPH students who take IDIS 8311 and IDIS 8212.
+&lt;sup>61 All MPH students take PUBH 6012 except MD/MPH students who take IDIS 8311 and IDIS 8212.